 through the desktop launcher is quite restricted.
 There is a configuration variable for this:

 recollhelperpath, to be set in your index configuration file (

 Typically, if you are using MacPorts to install the helpers:

 With 'classical' Homebrew this would probably be:

 Newer Homebrew installs, esp. on M1 use /opt/homebrew/bin:

 You can include several directories by separating the paths with colons:

 Recoll with MacPorts

 The official MacPorts version is usually a bit old as it’s not easy to get it to update.
-The current version (02-2020) is 1.25.22, which is quite usable.
+However, the current version (03-2022) is 1.31.6, which is quite recent.

 Standard MacPorts install: